mmichlin66/mimcss/web/guide/defining-rules.md

 Depending on the method used to initialize a property, it has a type that may allow some actions on the property value after the style definition has been activated (and thus there is an instance of the style definition class).
 For example, all style rules have a method `setProp`, which allows setting a value of a style property at run-time.
 You can also create methods in the style definition class that manipulate property values.
 This can be useful, for example, if you want to change values of multiple properties at once.

 ## Style definition instances
 In all of the examples above, we never instantiated the style definition classes directly; instead, the instances were created by Mimcss upon activation of style definition classes.
-In fact it is possible to created style definition instances directly using the `new` operator and then activate or reference these instances using the `activate()` function and `$use()` method respectively.
+In fact it is possible to created style definition instances directly using the `new` operator and then activate these instances using the `activate()` function.
 In this case, the names for CSS entities will be generated uniquely for each instance.
 This is the basis for creating *styled components* and this will be discussed in more details in the [Styled Components](styled-components) unit.